 This section allows you to view all posts made by this member.
 Note that you can only see posts made in areas you currently have access to.

-Sent from my SCH-I915 using Tapatalk
+Sent from my SM-G930P using Tapatalk

 Yes...all 4 saisons that I've brewed so far looked like they were done at 1.008-09.
 Then SLOWLY chugged their way down to 1.002.
 The yeast was Lallemand Belle Saison which I think is 3711 or very similar.
 I finished at around 80 F.I'm pretty surprised that it is still going at day 8, did you pitch a healthy bunch of yeast?

 Saison strains can be pretty slow to eat the last few points IME.

 Huh.
 I've used 3711 quite a bit and it seems to finish very quickly for me.
 3724 can be really slow though, so maybe it's the combination?

 Oh, and I bottle carbonated three of those and keg carbonated (with added sugar) the fourth.
 They all carbed up great.

 The munich is actually a toasted wheat in the style of munich barley malt.